-Previously Sarnoff was President of Dow Jones Ventures and Senior Vice President of Strategy where she was responsible for leveraging the assets of Dow Jones to create new businesses, and overseeing corporate strategy and business development.
-Before that she was COO for the Women’s National Basketball Association.
-During her ten years at Viacom, Sarnoff was Nickelodeon’s Executive Vice President for Consumer Products and Business Development, and subsequently, became COO for VH1 and CMT.
-While at Viacom Sarnoff helped launch new cable channels TV Land, Noggin and VH1 Classic, and built Nickelodeon consumer products into a multi-billion dollar business at retail.
+Prior to BBC Worldwide, Sarnoff was President of Dow Jones Ventures and Senior Vice President of Strategy, where she was responsible for leveraging the assets of Dow Jones to create new businesses, while overseeing corporate strategy and business development.
+Before that, she was COO for the Women’s National Basketball Association, during which she helped to rebrand and expand the league.
+Sarnoff also spent ten years at Viacom, where she was Nickelodeon’s Executive Vice President for Consumer Products and Business Development, and subsequently became COO for VH1 and CMT.
+While at Viacom, Sarnoff helped launch new cable channels TV Land, Noggin, and VH1 Classic, and built Nickelodeon consumer products into a multi-billion-dollar business at retail.

-Sarnoff holds a BS from Georgetown University’s McDonough School of Business and an MBA from Harvard Business School.
-She sits on the board of HSN, Inc., a $3B interactive multi-channel retailer.
-Sarnoff recently joined the board of Georgetown University.
-She is the vice president of The Women’s Forum of New York and the vice-chair of the advisory board of the McDonough School of Business at Georgetown.
-She also serves on the board of the Harvard Business School Women’s Association of New York, the advisory board of British American Business, and the Digital Task Force for New York Public Radio.
+Sarnoff sits on the board of HSN, Inc., a $3B interactive multi-channel retailer, and recently joined the board of Georgetown University.
+She is the Vice President of The Women’s Forum of New York and the Vice-Chair of the advisory board of the McDonough School of Business.
+She also serves on the board of the Harvard Business School Women’s Association of New York, the advisory board of British American Business, the Digital Task Force for New York Public Radio, and is a former board member of ART:21.
 For the past six years, Sarnoff has been named one of the Most Powerful Women in Cable by CableFAX Magazine.
-She has two children, and lives in New York City with her husband.

 Check out 2016’s gala…